kaimbethebar/nvim/README.md

-This is just a place for me to store my github configuration
+This is just a place for me to store my github configuration.
+To install run the following:
+git clone git@github.com:kaimbethebar/nvim.git ~/.config/nvim